The Gist: Disorientation is a gripping campus novel that uses satire to confront bias and complicity in academic spaces.

 Disorientation‘s real strength lies in its satire, which dramatizes right-wing and left-wing politics, creating a clash between left-wing and right-wing populist ideology.
 Some reviewers found the exaggerated conflict, particularly towards the end of the book, to be a real drawback.
 However, I actually really enjoyed the dramatized plot – it mirrors the extremities found in actual academic spaces and on social media.
 The interrogation of populism is especially relevant as right-wing populism continues to influence mainstream politics.

 The author explores themes such as race, gender, and immigration, interwoven with its satirical narrative.
 Notably, Ingrid’s supervisor is a white man who has appropriated Chinese culture as his own.
-This, and the fact that most of Ingrid’s PhD cohorts are white men, raises the question of who is given the opportunity to study other racialized cultures and, as a result, become an authority in the field.
+This, and the fact that most of Ingrid’s PhD cohorts are white men, raises the question of who is allowed to study other racialized cultures and, as a result, become an authority in the field.

 Confronting Anti-Asian Racism